stackblitz/docs/docs/guides/user-guide/working-in-stackblitz-editor.md

 ---
-title: Working in Stackblitz editor
+title: Working in StackBlitz editor
-description: This page covers what to expect when using Stackblitz editor.
+description: This page covers what to expect when using StackBlitz editor.
 og_image: working-in-codeflow-ide.png
 ---

 # {{ $frontmatter.title }}

-This page covers what to expect when using the Stackblitz editor.
+This page covers what to expect when using the StackBlitz editor.

-## What is Stackblitz editor?
+## What is StackBlitz editor?

 <!-- @include: ./parts/codeflow-ide.md -->